GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/pubsub/README.md

 The below command can be used as an example to populate the message in topic T1: gcloud pubsub topics publish T1 --message='{"rowkey":"rk1","columns":[{"columnfamily":"cf","columnname":"field1","columnvalue":"value1"},{"columnfamily":"cf","columnname":"field2","columnvalue":"value2"}]}'

-Instead if messages are published in other modes, here is the example string to use "{ \"rowkey\":\"rk1\",\"columns\": [{\"columnfamily\":\"cf\",\"columnname\":\"field1\",\"columnvalue\":\"value1\"},{\"columnfamily\":\"cf\",\"columnname\":\"field2\",\"columnvalue\":\"value2\"}] }"
+Instead if messages are published in other modes, here is the example string to use:
+"{ \"rowkey\":\"rk1\",\"columns\": [{\"columnfamily\":\"cf\",\"columnname\":\"field1\",\"columnvalue\":\"value1\"},{\"columnfamily\":\"cf\",\"columnname\":\"field2\",\"columnvalue\":\"value2\"}] }"

 ```